Tupolev Tu-160: Resumed production

-The Petr Deinekin Tu-160 performed its first public flight on 25 January 2018, during President Vladimir Putin's visit to the KAPO plant, and a contract for ten upgraded Tu-160M2s was signed.
+The "Pyotr Deynekin" Tu-160 performed its first public flight on 25 January 2018, during President Vladimir Putin's visit to the KAPO plant, and a contract for ten upgraded Tu-160M2s was signed.
 On 12 January 2022 a new-build Tu-160M had its first low altitude basic test flight.
 It is planned to deliver two new-build Tu-160M in 2022 with production increasing until all 50 new aircraft on order are delivered.
 In December 2022, United Aircraft Corporation announced that the second new-build Tu-160M and the fourth modernized Tu-160M were starting flight tests.
 It was also reported that the first new Tu-160 had completed factory testing.
 Four aircraft were delivered on 21 February 2024.

 Other proposed variants

 A demilitarized, commercial version of the Tu-160, named Tu-160SK, was displayed at Asian Aerospace in Singapore in 1994 with a model of a small space vehicle named Burlak attached underneath the fuselage.

 In January 2018, Vladimir Putin, while visiting the KAPO plant, floated an idea of creating a civilian passenger supersonic transport version of Tu-160.
 Experts quoted by the news media were skeptical about the commercial and technological feasibility of such a civilian conversion.